npav5057/K-Means-Clustering/README.md

-# Image-segmentation using K-Means Clustering Algorithm
+# Image-segmentation using K-Means Algorithm
 Implementation of K-Means Algorithm on an Image.

 ## Dependencies